schmurtzm/RFLink32-For-Sonoff-RF-Bridge/README.md

 	As you can observe Rflink32 output offers a better understanding of the received RF frame.

-- The Rflink protocol is directly compatible with Home Assistant and it can add the entities automatically.
+- The Rflink protocol is directly compatible with Home Assistant (it can add the entities for many sensors automatically) and many others home automation softwares.
 - There are many example of the Rflink community to easily handle the Rflink protocol with your favorite software (Node Red, Home Assistant, Jeedom ,…)
 - Futhermore you can extend the list of decrypted RF protocols with the Rflink protocols files.

 ====================================================